-The Port of New York ranks among the world's great seaports.
-It is the largest port on the eastern seaboard and the 3rd largest in the United States by volume.
-It's a paradox that technological advancement and ever-increasing size, capacity, and tonnage of ships has highlighted, not diminished, the need for a strong and robust pilotage system.
+The Port of New York and New Jersey is the largest port on the Eastern Seaboard and the 2nd largest in the United States by volume.
+The ever-increasing size, capacity, and tonnage of ships has highlighted the need for a strong and robust pilotage system.
 Ultra-Large container vessels are now capable of carrying 18,000 containers.
 They have drafts of nearly 50 feet, can exceed 1,200 feet in length and over 18 stories high, leaving no margin for error in close quarters pilotage.
 More than 95 percent of ships entering, departing, and transiting through the Port of New York are foreign flagged.
-Global standards for crew size, language barriers, standards of crew training, licensure, certification, and security vary.
-The State pilot must take such factors into account and safely navigate these ships in all weather conditions ranging from calm to heavy sea conditions, ice, poor visibility, strong currents and gusting winds.
+The State pilot must take all these factors and more into account and safely navigate these ships in all weather conditions ranging from calm to heavy sea conditions, ice, poor visibility, strong currents and gusting winds.
 The pilots are compulsory as mandated by the New York State Navigation Law.
-Without these highly trained and skilled pilots, commerce in the Port of New York would likely grind to a halt.
+Without these highly trained and skilled pilots, commerce in the Port of New York and New Jersey and other New York State pilotage waters would likely grind to a halt.

 The tradition of taking aboard a pilot to guide ocean going vessels to and from sea dates back more than a millennia.
-Early references to pilotage can be found in the Bible and Homer's Iliad.
-Pilots provide the unrivaled local knowledge necessary to safely navigate ocean-going ships operating within New York State waters, the waters of Connecticut and New Jersey, and boundary waters of the Long Island Sound.
+Pilots provide the unrivaled local knowledge necessary to safely navigate oceangoing ships operating within New York State waters, the waters of Connecticut and New Jersey, and boundary waters of the Long Island Sound.